tlewowski/zurvan/README.md

 Additionally, `Promise.resolve` and `Promise.reject` are both specified to be executed asynchronously, but engine implementation is free to use either microqueue or macroqueue.
 Additionally, if it doesn't use API functions (`setImmediate`) for scheduling macroqueue tasks, then there will be cases where _Zurvan_ won't behave correctly.
 Currently there are no such known cases for Node.js - and if they will be found, they are a bug and shall be fixed.

 If you're trying to run on Node.js older than 0.10 - you will have trouble, as in these Nodes `setImmediate` was not implemented and `process.nextTick` was used to handle the macroqueue.
+However, `process.nextTick` is not a function faked by `zurvan`.
 Again - contact me if you need support.

 ## Other

 _Zurvan_ is available as package on NPM

 Name is taken after babilonian deity of infinite time, _Zurvan_.
-For more details see: https://en.wikipedia.org/wiki/Zurvanism
+For more details see: <https://en.wikipedia.org/wiki/Zurvanism>

 If you encouter a bug when using _Zurvan_, please report it as an issue on GitHub.
 Of course, if you are willing to issue a pull request, they are welcome.